Overcoming the Digital Concrete: Harnessing Microsoft Power Platform to Enhance ERP Agility

 1. Complexity and Scope of Customization

-ERPs are intricate systems designed to manage a wide array of business processes, from accounting and procurement to human resources and customer relationaship management.
+ERPs are intricate systems designed to manage a wide array of business processes, from accounting and procurement to human resources and customer relationship management.
 Customizing such systems can be daunting due to the complexity of the underlying software architecture.
 Each module within an ERP is interconnected, meaning changes to one area can inadvertently affect others, potentially leading to system-wide issues.
 This interdependence requires a deep understanding of the entire system to ensure customizations do not disrupt existing functionalities.

 2. High Costs